-Littering is the incorrect disposal of any type of domestic or commercial waste material of an amount less than 200 litres in volume (the size of an average wheelie bin).
+Littering is the unlawful disposal of any type of domestic or commercial waste material of an amount less than 200 litres in volume (about the volume of an average wheelie bin).

 - material falling off a trailer because it was uncovered or poorly secured

 - food scraps thrown into a garden in a park

 - leaving items under your seat at a sports stadium